olala7846/simple-flask-app-on-linux-server/README.md

 * Reason: Storing the whole credential object in session works on my machine but not on the server.
 * Solution: Instead of storing credential in login_session, store access_token instead

+## Third party resource
+Lots of help from the internet and I don't really remember all. but mostly from the following websites

+1. Udacity forum
+2. Stack overflow
+3. Google
+4. Digital Ocean